Pet Therapy for Cerebral Palsy

 The Benefits of Working with Animals

-For anyone, including children with special needs, there are proven benefits of working with animals of all types.
-This includes benefits from unstructured therapy as well as more formal sessions.
+For anyone, including children with special needs, there are proven benefits of working with animals of all types in unstructured or more formal settings.
 For mental health, being around animals and interacting with them has been proven to lower anxiety, increase relaxation, reduce loneliness, provide comfort, and increase mental stimulation.
 These benefits alone are helpful, but they are also useful in breaking the ice or any initial resistance or fear about going through a therapy session.

 Animal-Assisted Physical Therapy for Cerebral Palsy